transpect/xml2tex/README.md

 </set>
 ```

-Naturally, the configuration with the import statement has always precedence before the imported configuration.
-Please note that in case of character maps, you can selectively overwrite single `char` mappings.
+Naturally, the configuration with the import statement has always
+precedence before the imported configuration.
+Please note that in
+case of character maps, you can selectively overwrite single `char` mappings.

 ### Inline XSLT

-You are allowed to use XSLT elements \(XSLT template model\) inside of the xml2tex configuration elements `preamble`, `text`, `option`, `param` elements.
-This might be useful if you want to apply other markup based on dynamic evaluations of the processed content.
+You can use XSLT everywhere in the configuration.
+This may be useful if
+you need more programming features than the xml2tex configuration provides.
+So
+you even can write your own XSLT functions include other XSLT stylesheets
+or make use of variables.

 ```
 <preamble>